ibexa/documentation-developer/docs/tutorials/platform_beginner/4_display_a_list_of_content_items.md

-# Step 4 - Display a list of content
+# Step 4 - Display a list of content items

 Now that you know how to display a single Content item, you can take care of rendering a list of Content items.